2nd International Scientific Conference

 Members:

-• Col. Jacek Kafka, Commander of the 4th Logistics Brigade
+• Col. Jacek Kafka, BE, MA

 • Aleksandra Pasieczna-Dixit, PhD

-• Monika Kurzynoga, PhD
+• Mateusz Ziętarski, PhD

 • Damian Kowalski, MA